nishisurti2608/Dice-Roll/README.md

 - Optional: TailwindCSS or CSS Modules for styling

 ---
-💡 Bonus Ideas
+## 💡 Bonus Ideas

-Add dice roll animations for extra flair.
+- Add dice roll animations for extra flair.

-Replace numbers with dice face emojis (⚀ ⚁ ⚂ ⚃ ⚄ ⚅).
+- Replace numbers with dice face emojis (⚀ ⚁ ⚂ ⚃ ⚄ ⚅).

-Track previous rolls or show a history log.
+- Track previous rolls or show a history log.

-Add dark/light toggle for styling.
+- Add dark/light toggle for styling.

-🧪 Want a challenge?
+## 🧪 Want a challenge?
-Try extending it:

-🎮 Make it 2-player.
+- 🎮 Make it 2-player.

-🧠 Keep track of average rolls or total points.
+- 🧠 Keep track of average rolls or total points.

-🎉 Add sounds, animations, or confetti on max roll!
+- 🎉 Add sounds, animations, or confetti on max roll!

-Happy Rolling! 🎲✨
+- Happy Rolling! 🎲✨
-— Powered by React & Imagination